AntiMicroX/antimicrox/README.md

 ### AppImage
 Download from the [release site](https://github.com/AntiMicroX/antimicrox/releases).
-<br/>It is recommended to use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) with this package.
+It is recommended to use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) with this package.

 ### Running using Docker
 If you want to run application without building process and choose between various distributions, then [look here](https://hub.docker.com/r/juliagoda/antimicrox)